tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 ### Load Balancer

 Prevents you from reviewing your cards on the right day, when they should be reviewed.

+### Add-ons that modify Anki Scheduler

+Basically everything that modifies the scheduler is completely unreliable and is going to break eventually.
+As of July 2021 a new version of Anki scheduler is planned to be relesed soon.
+It's going to render all such add-ons unusable.

 ### Migaku add-ons